Jump to:

-I've had a small bottle of Chinese Five Spice sitting in my cupboard since I first made homemade Pho years ago.
-I have never used it for anything other than pho, ever.
-It's weird how we do that.
-We only think of something in one insular way.
 Kind of like when you were a kid and you couldn't imagine your teachers having lives outside of the classroom – as if they only lived and breathed for their precious pupils and never went on dates, had families, or shopped at Target.
 Our tiny, underdeveloped brains just couldn't process that kind of information.
 If, God forbid, you ever actually ran into a teacher while she was out with friends drinking beers at the local pizza parlor, you were instantly mortified and simultaneously fascinated.
 There is an unspoken rule, teachers can't have lives.
 That's just the way it is.

 Thankfully my badass, super talented blogging and baking buddy Rebecca Firth of displacedhousewife.com, opened my eyes to a whole new world of holiday spices in the November | December issue of Bake From Scratch magazine.
-Her Cranberry Streusel Bundt Cake graces the cover, and hidden inside is a magical untapped world of spice nirvana.
+Her Cranberry Streusel Bundt Cake graces the cover, and hidden inside is a magical untapped world of spice variety.
 This drop dead gorgeous cake is all spiced up with an unexpected twist, Chinese Five Spice powder.
 She's got 4 more recipes that rely on that Chinese Five Spice for full on flavor.
 This brilliant move has awakened my spicy senses to all kinds of new and exciting spice replacement ideas.

 A big thank you to Becky for the inspiration to try something new and unexpected in my baking repertoire.
 It's such a simple change to a basic cookie recipe but these Chinese Five Spice Iced Oatmeal Cookies are now a family favorite.

 And, a shout out to all of my grade school teachers out there.
-Kids are weirdos.
+Kids can be weirdos.
 Sorry for not being able to handle the fact that you had actual lives.
 If I saw you out now, I'd buy you a beer instead of cowering behind the pinball machine.
 Can I offer you a batch of these Chinese Five Spice Iced Oatmeal Cookies as a consolation prize, Mrs. Steele?

 - Total Time: 25 minutes